nllz/IRTF-HRPC/draft-political.md

 The way forward
 ===============

-There are instruments that can help the IETF develop an approach to address the politics of protocols.
+There are instruments that can help the IETF develop an approach to address the politics of standards.
 Part of this can be found in {{RFC8280}} as well as the United National Guiding Principles for Business and Human Rights {{UNGP}}.
 But there is not a one-size-fits-all solution.
 The IETF is a particular organization, with a particular mandate, and even if a policy is in place, its success depends on the implementation of the policy by the community.

 Since 'de facto standardization is reliant on market forces' {{Hanseth}} we need to live with the fact standards bodies have a political nature {{Webster}}.
 This does not need to be problematic as long as there are sufficient accountability and transparency mechanisms in place.
 The importance of these mechanisms increases with the importance of the standards and their implementations.
 The complexity of the work inscribes a requirement of competence in the work in the IETF, which forms an inherent barrier for end-user involvement.
 Even though this might not be intentional, it is a result of the interplay between the characteristics of the epistemic community in the IETF and the nature of the standard setting process.